 We are capturing and sharing information in THIS Google folder.
 If you want to jump in the wagon ask permission to edit.

-Apart from this environment, other organisations have set up digital collaboration spaces to enlist participation of their members/affiliates.
+Apart from this environment, other organizations have set up digital collaboration spaces to enlist participation of their members/affiliates.

 add others... ?!